ZSpace (company): Product

+Hardware

+In January 2025, zSpace Introduced the Imagine AR/VR laptop.
+The Imagine was developed specifically for elementary-level education.
+It offers a simplified user experience and lightweight design, and integrates with interactive educational software and standards-aligned content.

+In December 2024, zSpace introduced the Inspire 2 and Inspire 2 Pro.
+The Inspire 2 Series is an updated version of the Inspire platform, featuring performance enhancements and increased portability.
+Like earlier models, Inspire 2 supports AR/VR learning without requiring a headset or glasses and includes face-tracking technology and a haptic stylus.

-zSpace Inspire and Inspire Pro were launched in January 2022 which allows users to experience AR/VR without a head-mounted display (HMD) or glasses.
+zSpace's original Inspire and Inspire Pro were launched in January 2022 which allows users to experience AR/VR without a head-mounted display (HMD) or glasses.
 The system includes integrated face-tracking technology, a haptic-feedback stylus, and a stylus sensor module, which tracks the position of the stylus to create the AR/VR experience.
 It runs on a Windows 11 Operating System with a 15.6-inch, Ultra HD 3840 x 2160 pixel display, a NVIDIA GeForce RTX graphics card, and face-tracking cameras.

-The AIO (All-in-One) and AIO Pro, launched in 2015, is geared towards users running performance-heavy applications, such as software developers, designers and CTE students and professionals.
+The AIO (All-in-One) and AIO Pro, launched in 2015, was geared towards users running performance-heavy applications, such as software developers, designers and CTE students and professionals.
 The AIO includes a haptic-feedback stylus and eyewear which is tracked by technology built into the display.
 The system has a 24-inch display, runs on Windows 10 and has an Intel i3 or i7 processor.

-The zSpace Laptop uses the same basic technology of the AIO products, requiring specialized eyewear and the haptic-feedback stylus.
-The processor is an AMD 7th generation APU that combines the CPU cache and discrete class Radeon GPU on the same chip die.
+The zSpace Laptop used the same basic technology of the AIO products, requiring specialized eyewear and the haptic-feedback stylus.
+The processor was an AMD 7th generation APU that combines the CPU cache and discrete class Radeon GPU on the same chip die.

 Recognition

-The company's technology has been awarded Tech & Learning's "Best in Show" at the ISTE conference from 2015-19 and the magazine's "Award in Excellence" in 2016, 2017 and 2018.
+The company's technology has been awarded Tech & Learning's "Best in Show" at the ISTE conference from 2015 to 2019 and the magazine's "Award in Excellence" in 2016, 2017 and 2018.
 In 2016, zSpace was named one of the 5 most innovative and fast-growing companies in America by Inc. magazine while also ranking 143 on the Inc. 5000 list and second in the Silicon Valley Business Journal.
 In 2017, zSpace ranked #305 on Inc.'s 5000 lists.

 As of 2019, zSpace operates in more than 1,500 school districts, community colleges and universities to over 1 million students. zSpace was recognized on the 2019 Fast Company list for the "World's Most Innovative Companies" in Education.
 The zSpace Laptop won the 2019 Edison Award in Edutech and the Cool Tool Award for Best VR/AR Solution by EdTech.
 It was named one of three Grand Prize Winners for Tech & Learning's "Awards of Excellence" for 2019. zSpace was recognized as one of the "100 Best Inventions of 2019" by Time.